David Minge: Political career

 He served on the Montevideo School Board from 1989 to 1992.

 Minge was sworn into the House in 1993, and he became part of the Blue Dog Coalition consisting of moderate and conservative congressional Democrats.
 He was a champion of the Conservation Reserve Enhancement Program (CREP), a federal-state partnership to improve water quality and protect the environment.
 Minge narrowly lost his campaign for a fifth term to Mark Kennedy in 2000.
 After his first election to the House, Minge opened a congressional field office in Windom, Minnesota at which point the Windom City Council declared March 20, 1993 as "Congressman David Minge Day".

 State judicial service

 In 2002, Governor Jesse Ventura appointed Minge to the Minnesota Court of Appeals from the second congressional district, the same area where he served in Congress.
 In 2012, he retired from active status.

 Post political career

 He currently serves on the board of directors of the Committee for a Responsible Federal Budget.

 Personal life

 He is married to Karen Aaker Minge, originally of Gaylord, Minnesota.
 They have two sons.
-His grandson, Chris, is the CEO of a legal-tech start-up, Vulcan Technologies.
+His grandson, Chris, is the CTO of a legal-tech start-up, Vulcan Technologies.